john-data-chen/next-dnd-starter-kit/README.md

 - [x] Fix the issues of dragging tasks to another project
 - [x] Add owner name in project
 - [x] Add project owner in project
-   - [x] Fix the order of the tasks doesn't save to db
+- [x] Fix the order of the tasks doesn't save after save into database
 - [x] Fix the tasks of a project are not deleted when the project is deleted
-   - [ ] Add error handle of the task is dragged into another project, but owner is another user
 - [ ] Fix the issue of adding a new project
 - [ ] Add refetch after modified a task
 - [ ] Fix the warning when add a new task card

 and more...